Our products

 Oil temperature Very high (oil bubbles when served) Medium-high

-Garlic Sliced, crispy golden brown Sliced or minced, sautéed
+Garlic Sliced, crispy browned Sliced or minced, sautéed

 Presentation In a sizzling clay pot In a casserole or plate